uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

         <div class="do-dont__content">
           <ul>
             <li>Do explain why race and ethnicity information is being collected, and how this information will be used.</li>
-            <li>Do ask for race and ethnicity as a [two-part question as currently required by OMB](https://www.govinfo.gov/content/pkg/FR-1997-10-30/pdf/97-28653.pdf).</li>
+            <li>Do ask for race and ethnicity as a <a href="https://www.govinfo.gov/content/pkg/FR-1997-10-30/pdf/97-28653.pdf">two-part question as currently required by OMB</a>.</li>
             <li>Do allow users to select more than one race and ethnicity.</li>
             <li>Do allow an open-ended text entry field when ethnicity information is requested and use hint text to communicate that more than one ethnicity can be provided.</li>
             <li>Do include the ability to opt out of providing this information.</li>